Photos of the week

 MORE IN PICTURES

-From blizzards to landslides, California's surreal winter weather
+From blizzards to floods, California's surreal winter weather

 Twelve atmospheric rivers have pounded California since late December, inundating parts of the drought-stricken state with raging floodwaters.